Last Updated on January 17, 2024 by Kari

 Some people say that Mindvalley is a scam because they messed up somehow.
 For instance, they took a free trial and then ended up getting charged, and instead of taking ownership of their mistake, the call Mindvalley a scam.
 But, in reality, it’s just their screw-up that caused the issue.

 One thing I will say in this Mindvalley review is that a lot of the content on Mindvalley can be found elsewhere.
+And I’ve never seen that mentioned in Mindvalley.
 For instance, teachers often teach things on Mindvalley that they also teach in their own programs or books.
 While there’s some unique stuff, teachers teach what they know, which means they likely teach the same things elsewhere.
+But in Mindvalley everything is put together in a way to help you absorb all the content in a logical order and get the biggest bang for your buck.

 Any Other Questions About Mindvalley?